SNV at AFS Forum 2025: Full agenda of our sessions and youth activities

 Organisers: SNV, IKEA Foundation, Acumen, Efficiency for Access, GOGLA, The Food and Land use Coalition, Wasafiri

-Conversation on energy and food systems transformation: Green energy - powering and investing in food systems value chains
+A conversation with Energy Ministers on food systems transformation: Green Energy – Powering and investing in food systems value chains

 Wednesday, 3 September | 14:00-16:00 GMT